blue-build/modules/modules/gschema-overrides/README.md

   `gsettings list-recursively`

-  You should use this command everytime when you want to apply some setting override, to ensure that it's listed as available.
+  You should use this command every time when you want to apply some setting override, to ensure that it's listed as available.

 **Gschema.override files don't support relocatable schemas & locking settings.**